Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 - So far this season, 55.6% of Minnesota's games (5/9) have had more combined points than Saturday's total of 37.

-- The two teams combine to score 50.3 points per game, 13.3 more than the total in this contest.
+- The combined points per game average of the two teams, 50.3, is 13.3 points greater than Saturday's over/under.

-- This contest's total is 3.0 points above the 34 these two squads combine to surrender per game this season.
+- This contest's total is 3.0 points more than the 34 these two squads combine to allow per game this season.

-- Hawkeyes games this season feature an average total of 44.2 points, a number 7.2 points higher than Saturday's over/under.

-- In 2021, games involving the Golden Gophers have averaged a total of 50.7 points, 13.7 more than the set total in this contest.

 Iowa Stats and Trends

-- In games that Iowa churns out more than 298.9 yards, the team is 4-1 against the spread and 5-0 overall.
+- Iowa is 4-1 against the spread and 5-0 overall when the team piles up over 298.9 yards.

-- The Hawkeyes have turned the ball over 12 times this season, one more turnover than the Golden Gophers have forced (11).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.